tuhuynh27/jiny/docs/src/guide/apis/renderer.md

 ## Transform

-You can use a JSON adapter to custom the response
+You can use a JSON adapter to custom the response, recommended to use [Google's GSON](https://github.com/google/gson)

 ```java
 import com.google.gson.Gson;